Equipment

 Tools

-The main tools that are always needed on board are a knife and a socket wrench fitted to the bolts on your intake grate.
-You don’t want your trip ruined by a stick that got stuck in your impeller.
-Fix it fast with these tools.
+The main tools that are always needed on board are a long knife and a socket wrench and some torx drivers.
 One other nice-to-have item is a very, very, long pair of curved forceps – about 2.5 feet long.
-Princess Auto has these.
+Princess Auto used to have these.
 They are useful for pulling things out of your intake grate without taking it off.
 Lastly, carry a 10mm hand wrench.

 Spare Fuel